This article by Frances Maeda first appeared on Tokyo Cheapo.

 In the film, in keeping with the pre-war period, there are lots of scenes showing people smoking.
 The film is not ostensibly a children’s film — it is, like all Miyazaki films, a family film but very engrossing for adults too — but it has surprised and irked some that an anime certain to be seen by lots of kids features so many shots of puffing.

 Many people noted the extensive shots of characters smoking.
 And now the latest voice to be added to the clamor is the Japan Society for Tobacco Control.
-Although the scenes in hotels and restaurants use smoking for naturalistic purposes, the JSTC has particularly criticized the film for its scenes featuring the protagonist holding his wife’s hand while smoking when she is supposed to suffering from tuberculosis.
+Although the scenes in hotels and restaurants use smoking for naturalistic purposes, the JSTC has particularly criticized the film for its scenes featuring the protagonist holding his wife’s hand while smoking when she is suffering from tuberculosis.
 Gratuitous depiction of smoking or just plain marital neglect?

 Tobacco advertising is strictly controlled in Japan, despite the large numbers of smokers in the country (saying that, the numbers are falling).
 Japan Tobacco, for example, frequently advertises on TV but its commercials do not feature any actual smoking, a peculiar state of affairs which takes some getting used to.
 (The company also makes canned coffee, which isn’t as incongruous as it sounds.
 Coffee and cigarettes and all that…)